sugimotot/btsdoc-portal/developers/5_full-witness_nodes/active_witness.md

 | `id` |  is displayed in `get_global_properties` when the witness is voted in, and we will need it on the witness_node command line to produce blocks|
 | `signing_key`|  the public signing_key, we can look up the corresponding private key.  |

-Once we have both values, run `dump_private_keys` which lists the *public-key private-key pairs* to find the *private key*.

-> Warning: `dump_private_keys` will display your keys unencrypted on the terminal, don’t do this with someone looking over your shoulder.

 **get_witness**

     >>> get_witness <accountname>